AdobeDocs/experience-platform.de-DE/help/data-governance/api/evaluation.md

 ## Politikbewertung für [!DNL Real-time Customer Profile]

-Die [!DNL Policy Service] API kann auch verwendet werden, um Richtlinienverletzungen zu überprüfen, die die Verwendung von [!DNL Real-time Customer Profile] Segmenten beinhalten.
-Weiterführende Informationen finden Sie im Tutorial zum [Erzwingen der Einhaltung von Datennutzungsrichtlinien für Zielgruppensegmente](../../segmentation/tutorials/governance.md).
+The [!DNL Policy Service] API can also be used to check for policy violations involving the use of [!DNL Real-time Customer Profile] segments.
+Weiterführende Informationen finden Sie im Tutorial zum [Durchsetzen der Datennutzungskonformität für Zielgruppensegmente](../../segmentation/tutorials/governance.md).